build-on-aws/content/posts/databases-vs-datawarehouse-vs-datalake/index.md

 date: 2023-06-01
 ---

+## **Introduction**

+Organizations that achieve success harness the business value inherent in their data.
+When devising a successful big data strategy, a crucial initial step is selecting the appropriate technology to store, search, analyze, and generate reports from the data.
+In this post, we will address frequently asked questions about databases, data lakes, and data warehouses.
+We will explore their definitions, distinctions, and help you determine which option is most suitable for your needs.

+But before we dive into the definitions Databases, Datawarehouse and Datalakes, let's first understand **What is a Data Store?**

+A data store is a digital repository that stores and safeguards the information in computer systems.
+A data store can be network-connected storage, distributed cloud storage, a physical hard drive, or virtual storage.
+It can store both structured data like information tables and unstructured data like emails, images, and videos.
+Organizations use data stores to retain, share, and manage information across business units.

+Now that you have a clear understanding of what a data store is, let's embark on an exploration of the various types of data stores available.

 ## **What is a database?**
 A database is a collection of data or information.
 Databases are typically accessed electronically and are used to support Online Transaction Processing (OLTP).
 Database Management Systems (DBMS) store data in the database and enable users and applications to interact with the data.
 The term “database” is commonly used to reference both the database itself as well as the DBMS.